gdw-workshop/2023_GDW_Workshop/exercises/mapping_assembly_exercise.md

 The contigs are sorted in order of length.
 Recall that these are contigs made from the reads that _didn't_ map to the boa constrictor genome.
 Let's try to figure out what some of the contigs are.

-Copy the first 3 contigs (the 3 longest contigs) and open a browser, navigate to the [NCBI blastn page](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome), and paste the sequences of the first 3 contigs into the search field.
+Copy the first 4 contigs (the 4 longest contigs) and open a browser, navigate to the [NCBI blastn page](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome), and paste the sequences of the first 4 contigs into the search field.
 Make sure that the megablast option is selected, and run the BLAST.

+---
+:question: **Questions about contigs**
-- What are the sequences?
+- What are the first 4 (the 4 longest) contigs?
 Are you confident in your conclusions?
-Do they make sense?
+Do they make sense biologically?
+---

 #### Additional, time-permitting exercises